Muniswamy366/DesignPatternsRepo/src/dp/SOLID/LSP/README.md

 ### Liskov Substitution Principle (LSP)

-objects of a superclass should be replaceable with objects of its subclasses without breaking the application
+objects of a superclass should be replaceable with objects of its subclasses without breaking the application.
+LSP ensures behavioral substitutability — subclasses must behave in a way that does not break the expectations set by the base class.

 Explanation:
 https://www.youtube.com/watch?v=129QkkXUHeQ